Recovery Support

 DESCRIPTION

 Recovery support ethics is a two-day, interactive discussion around the ethical domains and criteria that recovery support professionals should follow to maximize outcomes for everyone the recovery support professional supports.
-All participants will learn more about how to maintain ethical standards around the digital media age, boundary management and self-care.
-Upon completion of the course, participants will be able to maintain appropriate peer recovery ethical standards in recovery support services.
+All participants will learn more about how to maintain ethical standards around various topics that are involved with recovery support work.
+Upon completion of the course, participants will be able to maintain appropriate ethical standards in recovery support services.

 LEARNING OBJECTIVES